-An object resists to changes in its rotational motion.
+An object resists to changes its rotational motion status.
 This resistance is called rotational inertia (or the moment of inertia).The greater an object’s rotational inertia, the more difficult it is to change the rotational speed of the object.

 A force is required to change the linear state of motion of an object.
 Similarly a torque is required to change the rotational state of motion of an object.
 In the absence of a net torque, a rotating object keeps rotating, while a non-rotating one stays non-rotating.
 This moment of inertia is designated with the sign I.